 Share Your Story

-First, we need to tell our stories so that they can be known, because some harassers are not aware that their words, actions and behaviors are not OK.
+First, we need to share our stories so that they can be known.
+Some harassers are not aware that their words, actions and behaviors are not OK.

 Once we become aware that there is a problem with our words, actions and behaviors, then we can make the choice to change, to replace the bad with the good.
 But for those who thought what they had been doing was OK, they may not know what the “good” is.
 Those of us that have gone through this have the power to help each other know what the alternative options are.

 If you want to share your story, please share it here.
 Please refrain from using your name or any other identifying information.
-We will remove all references to names and workplaces, and cities so that we can learn from you without doing further harm to you and those around you.
+If you forget, we will remove references to names, workplaces, and cities so that we can learn from you without doing further harm to you and those around you.

 Thank you for sharing and helping others to bloom!